scriptfoundry/CompassDemo/README.md

 ### 3. `step3` -- Compass first installation

+    # Check out the code from git
+    git checkout step3
+    git clean --force

-This version includes the basic Compass files, including `config.rb` (a Ruby file) and three standard `scss` files (the actual Compass files).
+This version already includes the basic Compass files, including `config.rb` (a Ruby file) and three standard `scss` files (the actual Compass files).
 The project has not been "compiled" yet.
 You compile a project to create the CSS files (and other Compass-created assets) by running the command `compass compile`.
 Let's try doing that.

 #### Try this: